Royal party and read-a-thon mark big day for Dickens

 Dickens' first short story appeared in 1833, around the time he became a parliamentary reporter in London.

-His first novel, "The Pickwick Papers," was serialized in 1836 and became a success, and was followed by "Oliver Twist" and "Nicholas Nickleby."
+His first novel, "The Pickwick Papers", was serialised in 1836 and became a success, and was followed by "Oliver Twist" and "Nicholas Nickleby".

 He carried with him the whiff of scandal when, in his mid-forties, he met teenager Ellen Ternan, and their relationship led to his separation from Catherine, his wife and mother to his 10 children.